 An estimated 50% of products experience intermittent demand.
 Sometimes the data on these products will have gaps in sales that relate to supply chain management or common sales trends.
 Other times, the patterns are more random and difficult to predict.

 In these cases, traditional methods of demand forecasting do not always apply and can lead to errors.

 Proper inventory management restocking models can prevent this.
 Based on a tradeoff between time, revenue, and profit, retailers use several different restocking models to meet their goals:

 - Continuous inventory system: This model constantly and automatically restocks inventory below a certain cutoff point, regardless of other factors.

-- Periodic inventory system: This system requires that a retailer periodically assess the stock levels and decide how much stock is needed based on current demand.
+- Periodic inventory system: This system requires that a retailer periodically assess the stock levels during a given time series and decide how much stock is needed based on current demand.

 - Economic Order Quantity (EOQ): This model calculates the number of SKUs a retailer should restock to minimize costs and maximize value.

 Beyond the use of models, errors can be avoided by taking a granular approach to KPIs when it comes to individual products.
 There is no one-size-fits-all model for demand forecasting - finding the right models and methods can be a matter of trial and error.